 Planning Scheme

-Our Planning Scheme is guided by the Far North Queensland Regional Plan 2009–31 and is used to regulate development within the region and help to deliver desirable outcomes such as:
+Version 5 of the Tablelands Regional Council Planning Scheme 2016 commenced on Monday 9 September 2024.
+Our Planning Scheme is guided by the Far North Queensland Regional Plan 2009–31 and is used to regulate development within the region and helps to deliver desirable outcomes such as:

 • ensure that incompatible land uses don’t impact on one another